A healthy substitute for sugar in baking may seem like a contradiction. And it used to be.

 It is rich in several minerals, including magnesium and copper.
 Unlike regular sugar, it also contains a natural source of iron and selenium and has a small amount of potassium.

-Molasses may even help dampen the post-meal sugar spike in healthy people [R].
+Molasses may even help dampen the post-meal sugar spike in healthy people.

 And this may surprise you; dark molasses has more antioxidants than maple syrup or honey.
-It has about as many antioxidants that you would get in a serving of nuts or berries too [R].
+It has about as many antioxidants as you would get in a serving of nuts or berries too.

 The flavor is distinctive and strong when using molasses, so your taste buds may take some time to get used to it.